nam170201/introduction-to-python-for-computational-science-and-engineering/book/03-data-types-structures.md

 Some more technicalities:

 - The keyword can be any (immutable) Python object.
 This includes:
   - numbers
   - strings

-    -   tuples.
+  - tuples
 - dictionaries are very fast in retrieving values (when given the key)

-An other example to demonstrate an advantage of using dictionaries over pairs of lists:
+An other example to demonstrate an advantage of using dictionaries over pairs of
+lists:

 ```{code-cell} ipython3
 # NBVAL_IGNORE_OUTPUT